Core Principles | The Three Streams GEO Methodology

 • Content Pipeline (10 min): What content publishes?
 What entities need markup?

-• Technical Status (10 min): Schema implementations in progress, Content requirements blocking
+• Technical Status (10 min): Schema implementations in progress, blockers identified

 • Business Update (10 min): PR placements pending, expert partnerships needing support